0xCompute/rubidity/punks/README.md

 ## More Ideas

-- [ ] Why not use the CryptoPunksMerket (also know as V2) contract?
+- [ ] Why not use the CryptoPunksMarket (also know as V2) contract?